US condemns 'antisemitic' remarks by Erdogan | DW | 19.05.2021

 The latest exchange of remarks could strain an already tense relationship between Washington and Ankara.

-Biden has described Erdogan as an "autocrat" in the past.
+In an interview with the New York Times in January 2020, Biden described Erdogan as an "autocrat."
 After taking office, he promised a harsh stance on his Turkish counterpart.

 Last month, he made a landmark decision to recognize the mass killings of Armenians by the Ottoman Empire in 1915-1917 as genocide.